 - Integration of population health measures into the delivery system: and

-- Data are used to drive health system processes.
+- Data-driven health system processes.

-HRSA also recognizes addressing social determinants of health as a characteristic of transformed health care delivery systems.
+HRSA also recognizes addressing social determinants of health as a characteristic of transformed healthcare delivery systems.

-- Develop leadership capacity in healthcare transformation for primary care professionals;
+- Develop leadership capacity in healthcare transformation for primary-care professionals;

 - Increase integrated and coordinated care services within and between care settings;